TREEcg/specification/vocabulary.md

 #### tree:Node

-A tree:Node is a node that may contain links to other dereferenceable resources, may contain the actual data (as part of a named graph, or using the predicate hydra:member).
+A `tree:Node` is a node that may contain links to other dereferenceable resources that lead to a full overview of a `hydra:Collection`.

-#### tree:ChildRelation
+#### tree:Relation

-An entity that describes a specific Parent-Child relation between two tree:Nodes.
+An entity that describes a relation between two `tree:Nodes`.

-The ChildRelation has specific sub-classes that implement a more specific type between the values.
-These types are described in the ontology (all classes are rdf:subClassOf tree:ChildRelation):
+The `tree:Relation` has specific sub-classes that implement a more specific type between the values.
+These types are described in the ontology (all classes are `rdf:subClassOf` `tree:Relation`):
  - String, Date or Number comparison:
-   - tree:StringCompletesRelation - The parent value needs to be concatenated with this node’s value
+   - tree:PrefixRelation - All elements in the related node have this prefix
+   - tree:SubstringRelation - All elements in the related node have this substring
-   - tree:GreaterThanRelation - the child is greater than the value.
+   - tree:GreaterThanRelation - the related Node’s members are greater than the value.
 For string comparison, this relation can refer to a comparison configuration
    - tree:GreaterOrEqualThanRelation - similar to ↑
    - tree:LesserThanRelation
    - tree:LesserOrEqualThanRelation